9 Things You Need to Know Before Working with Special Needs Students

 Your job title might read “special education teacher,” but there are plenty of unofficial duties that come with the job.
 Not only are you a teacher, but you’ll become an advocate, a coordinator and a counselor.

-Erin Smilkstein, an educational therapist and owner of TheHomeworkLounge, says counseling and communicating with the parents of children with special needs is a huge part of the job.
+Educational therapist Erin Smilkstein says counseling and communicating with the parents of children with special needs is a huge part of the job.
 Parents, unlike special education teachers, have no specialized training and may lean on your expertise.

 “I counsel parents a lot,” Smilkstein says.
 “I sit with them and guide them through the process of how to talk and work with their children—sometimes I say I am more of a parent support than a teacher.”